metacpan/metacpan-cpan-extracted/distros/N/Net-ACME2/README.md

 # SEE ALSO

-[Crypt::Perl](https://metacpan.org/pod/Crypt::Perl) provides this library’s cryptography backend.
+[Crypt::Perl](https://metacpan.org/pod/Crypt::Perl) provides this library’s default cryptography backend.
 See this distribution’s `/examples` directory for sample usage to generate keys and CSRs.

 [Net::ACME](https://metacpan.org/pod/Net::ACME) implements client logic for the variant of this